 The Impact of AI on the Future of Work

-By Rose Dunderdale
+By Rose Dunderdale, your title

 The rapid adoption of Artificial Intelligence (AI) continues to shift the modern work environment in concerning and exciting ways.
 Defined as a field that creates intelligent systems for achieving human-defined goals, AI is positioned to transform industrial landscapes, with 63% of organizations planning to adopt some form of AI within the next three years.
 A caveat to the rising adoption rate persists in man’s ability to effectively integrate this powerful technology with existing human knowledge and education systems, governed by a code of ethical pedagogy.